Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Jianguo Cheng, MD, PhD, is Professor of Anesthesiology and Director of Cleveland Clinic Pain Medicine Fellowship Program.
 He is one of the 70 Best Pain Management Physicians in America (Becker's ASC Review).
-Board certified in both Anesthesiology and Pain Medicine by the American Board of Anesthesiology, Dr. Cheng is the Chairman of USA Section of World Institute of Pain.
+Board certified in both Anesthesiology and Pain Medicine by the American Board of Anesthesiology, Dr. Cheng is the Chairman of USA Section of World Institute of Pain and serves in Board of Directors of American Academy of Pain Medicine.
 He is also a Principal Physician Investigator in the Department of Neurosciences at the Cleveland Clinic Foundation Lerner Research Institute.

 Dr. Cheng has received research grants of more than $3 million from the National Institutes of Health, the Department of Defense, and other funding agencies.
 He has published more than 90 research papers, review articles, and book chapters in scientific journals and textbooks.
 His clinical expertise and research interests are in the mechanisms and therapeutic strategies of chronic pain, spinal cord physiology of sensory-motor integration, and clinical application of neuromodulation.